Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 shifts in any given five day period (i.e. one rostered-off day).
 This is enforced using the ``limit_window`` keyword argument.
-If this optional argument is provided, the ``worker_limits`` constraint will be enforced over every rolling window of the given time period, instead of over the entire roster.
+If this optional argument is provided, the ``worker_limits`` constraint will be enforced over rolling window of the given time period, instead of over the entire roster duration.

 .. doctest:: workforce
     :options: +NORMALIZE_WHITESPACE +ELLIPSIS